Skip to main content

 Import Dimension Tables

-Drag selected tables onto canvas, onto Tables section and drop them there.
-Four dimension tables should now be in included in the database.
+Drag the selected tables onto the Tables section of the canvas and drop them there.
+All four dimension tables should now appear in the database.

 After Import Dimension Tables

-Alternative approach is to add a new table to the database by clicking on a plus sign (plus) next to Tables.
+Alternatively, you can add a new table by clicking the plus sign (plus) next to Tables.

 Add Table

-When clicked, menu shows.
+When clicked, a menu appears.
 Select Add Table.
-Select Table dialog opens.
-Expand Schemas and navigate to fact table F_REVENUE.
+In the Select Table dialog, expand Schemas and navigate to the fact table F_REVENUE.
 Select it and click Select.

 Add Table

-After table list is refreshed, we should see five tables, 4 dimension and 1 fact table.
+After refreshing, you should see five tables: four dimension tables and one fact table.

 Tables list

-We will add one more table.
-Table will be another dimension table, called D_ORDERS and its columns will be subset of columns from F_REVENUE table.
+Let’s add one more table—a new dimension table called D_ORDERS, whose columns will be a subset of columns from the F_REVENUE table.

-Click again on plus sign (plus) next to Tables.
+Click the plus sign (plus) next to Tables again.

 Create Physical Table

-In the first step of Create Physical Table dialog we need to provide a name for a new table, D_ORDERS in our case.
+In the first step of the Create Physical Table dialog, provide a name for the new table—D_ORDERS.

 Create Physical Table Dialog 1